To learn more about probiotics health benefits,

 Our knowledge and use of probiotics for good stomach health have been around for quite a while.
-Russian scientist and Nobel Prize winner Élie Metchnikoff was the first to realize the benefits of using beneficial microbes (or good bacteria) as far back as 1907.
-Metchnikoff was convinced that a person could enhance the chances of living a longer life by simple, sober living, and daily consumption of “soured milk” beginning in childhood and continued thereafter1.
+Over a century ago, Russian scientist and Nobel Prize winner Élie Metchnikoff theorized that health could be enhanced and senility delayed by manipulating the intestinal microbiome with host-friendly bacteria found in yogurt.
+Metchnikoff was convinced that a person could enhance the chances of living a longer life by simple, sober living, and daily consumption of “soured milk” beginning in childhood and continued.1

 Nowadays, the use of probiotics is common.
-They are found in many dairy products and fermented food, as well as in dietary supplements and medicinal products.2
+They are found in many dairy products and fermented food, as well as in dietary supplements.2

 Interest and research in probiotics have grown significantly.
-Scientists have created more diverse strains adapted to individual needs and probiotics are now available in many different formats and delivery methods.
+Probiotics are now available in many different formats and delivery methods.
 The future is bright for probiotics.

 1 Recycling Metchnikoff: Probiotics, the Intestinal Microbiome and the Quest for Long Life https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3859987/

-Our intestines are populated by a large number of various bacterial strains: a well-balanced and rich intestinal flora, also called the microbiota, is able to protect us from many disorders1.
-At times, it is referred to as the forgotten organ2 because in many ways the microbiota acts just like an organ.
-Its activity helps with everything from digesting food, to fighting infections and protecting the body from toxins.3,4 It can also help to shape your immune system and even impact mood.5,6 When there is an imbalance, we can suffer from issues like bloating, constipation, cramps, diarrhea and other disorders.
+Our intestines are populated by a large number of various bacterial strains: a well-balanced and rich intestinal flora, also called the microbiota, is able to protect us from many disorders.1 Its activity helps with everything from digesting food, to fighting infections and protecting the body from toxins.3,4 It can also help to shape your immune system and even impact mood.5,6 When there is an imbalance, we can suffer from issues like bloating, diarrhea and other abdominal pain.

 2 O’Hara A, et al. EMBO.
 2006;7(7):688-689